 Watershed Explorers - In Person Pilot Program

 Session 2: Wetlands Field Day.
 Classrooms visit Wetlands trails.
-There students will have the opportunity to get "hands on" by testing water, measuring flow, tracking animal behavior and more.
+There students will have the opportunity to get "hands-on" by testing water, measuring flow, tracking animal behavior, and more.
 Students will study plankton and other water microorganisms.

-Session 3: On campus eco-system study.
-Students will participate in a campus trash audit, learn where trash goes and study in the various environments around their campuses.
+Session 3: On-campus eco-system study.
+Students will participate in a campus trash audit, learn where trash goes, and study in the various environments around their campuses.

-Students participate in pre and post program surveys to document their desire to protect our watersheds, engagement in learning, and interest in further conservation careers.
+Students participate in pre and post-program surveys to document their desire to protect our watersheds, engagement in learning, and interest in further conservation careers.

-Our approach is unique in that is pulls in experts in their field of study to give children an opportunity to learn "from the source".
+Our approach is unique in that it pulls in experts in their field of study to give children an opportunity to learn "from the source".
 In addition, students are out of the classroom and in the natural environment allowing them to study hands-on.
-The purpose of the project is to motivate youth to protect our watersheds by getting students real world learning about healthy ecosystems, water quality, and plant and animal lifecycles.
-Our goal is for every fourth grader in American Canyon to participate in this program in the 2020-2021 school year.
+The purpose of the project is to motivate youth to protect our watersheds by getting students real-world learning about healthy ecosystems, water quality, and plant and animal lifecycles.
+Our goal is for every fifth grader in American Canyon to participate in this program in the 2023-24 school year.
 That's nearly 400 students, 13 teachers, and 75 parent helpers participating.
 Furthermore, students will participate in mentor sessions where they engage with younger students, or even the entire school, to share their newfound knowledge.
 These sessions will reach another 350 younger students.
 Finally, students who participate in the program will have a family project related to their Watershed Explorers experience.